PrincessUjay/KodeCamp-04repo/Assignments/Assignments/Promotional_Task6/Terraform/README.md

 Conclusion

 This README.md file detailed the process of setting up a VPC with public and private subnets, configuring routing, security groups, and NACLs, and deploying EC2 instances to ensure proper communication and security within the VPC using Terraform.

+TERRAFORM VPC CONFIGURATION
+Step 1: Install Terraform
+Make sure you have Terraform installed on your machine.
+You can download it from the official website.

+Step 2: Set Up Your Directory Structure
+Create a project directory to organize your Terraform files. mkdir terraform cd terraform mkdir modules scripts

+Step 3: Create the Main Terraform Configuration File In the kcvpc directory, create a file named main.tf.
+This will be the main entry point for your Terraform configuration.
+Step 4: Create the VPC Module
+In the modules directory, create a subdirectory named vpc and add a main.tf file inside it.

+mkdir modules/vpc
+modules/vpc/main.tf:
+Step 5: Create the Subnets Module
+In the modules directory, create a subdirectory named subnets and add a main.tf file inside it.

+mkdir modules/subnets
+modules/subnets/main.tf:
+Step 6: Create the Internet Gateway Module
+In the modules directory, create a subdirectory named igw and add a main.tf file inside it.

+mkdir modules/igw
+modules/igw/main.tf:
+Step 7: Create the Route Tables Module
+In the modules directory, create a subdirectory named route-tables and add a main.tf file inside it.

+mkdir modules/route-tables
+modules/route-tables/main.tf:
+Step 8: Create the NAT Gateway Module
+In the modules directory, create a subdirectory named nat-gateway and add a main.tf file inside it.

+mkdir modules/nat-gateway
+modules/nat-gateway/main.tf:
+Step 9: Create the Security Groups Module
+In the modules directory, create a subdirectory named security-groups and add a main.tf file inside it.

+mkdir modules/security-groups
+modules/security-groups/main.tf:
+Step 10: Create the Network ACLs Module
+In the modules directory, create a subdirectory named nacls and add a main.tf file inside it.

+mkdir modules/nacls
+modules/nacls/main.tf:
+Step 11: Create the Instances Module
+In the modules directory, create a subdirectory named instances and add a main.tf file inside it.

+mkdir modules/instances
+modules/instances/main.tf:
+Step 12: Create Variables Files
+Create a variables.tf file in each module directory to define the required variables.

+modules/subnets/variables.tf:
+modules/igw/variables.tf:
+modules/route-tables/variables.tf:
+modules/nat-gateway/variables.tf:
+modules/security-groups/variables.tf:
+modules/nacls/variables.tf:
+modules/instances/variables.tf: